Nazmi-94/angram-js/README.md

 5/ Type in node index.js

-6/ You will be asked for the word you want.
-You will get all the anagram from the dictionary .
+6/ You will be asked for the word you want check.
+You will get all the anagram from the dictionary.